 It is also a good idea to have more sensitive areas like a server room require additional security such as a badge reader that only allows authorized employees to access the room.
 Also, employees that access a building or room using a badge should realize they too should not allow anyone to come through the door at the same time as them.

 Some people are not afraid to dumpster dive to find confidential company information or other information that would allow them access to a network.
 Any papers your employees throw away should be shredded.

 Properly discard company equipment

 Make sure any equipment is properly destroyed or discarded.
 Most people may realize that a computer hard drive (even when erased) may have sensitive data that can be recovered.
-However, not a lot of people know that devices like copiers, printers, and fax machines also contain a storage and that sensitive data can also be recovered from these devices.
+However, not many people know that devices like copiers, printers, and fax machines also contain storage and that sensitive data can also be recovered from these devices.
 Unless you feel it is safe that someone reads everything you've ever printed, scanned, or faxed (not likely) make sure to discard the device.